majensen/cda-data-model/README.md

 CDA leverages the work and data model that is concurrently being developed by the [Center for Cancer Data Harmonization (CCDH)](https://datacommons.cancer.gov/center-cancer-data-harmonization).
 CCDH will facilitate harmonization across CRDC nodes and data coordination centers by creating a harmonized data model (CRDC-H) and will provide vocabulary services and other tools.

 ### CDA Data Model
 To enable the CDA and the CRDC-H to advance quickly, CDA maintains a data model that meets phased CDA requirements while aligning as closely as possible to released CRDC-H iterations.
+The CDA Data Model is a subset of the CRDC-H abstract data model with extensions and/or simplifications required to implement CDA requirements.

 The CCDH data model promises to be a specimen-centric model whereas current CRDC nodes tend to use a case-centric approach.
 The diagrams below depicts the shift from the respective GDC and PDC entity models (provided by CCDH - Figure 2) towards a specimen-centric model (Figure 3).